dvgica/managerial/README.md

 This library can aid with basic automatic resource management, that is, automatically closing or tearing down resources once they have been used, regardless of exceptions.
 In this way, it is similar to Scala's `Using`, Java's `try-with-resources`, etc. This is not very exciting, but perhaps useful in some circumstances.

 Where Managerial really shines is constructing a program in your `main` method.
 Building a program (especially with manual dependency injection) often requires setup and teardown of various resources which may depend on each other.
 It's also often useful to have side-effects (e.g. logging) interspersed in this setup and teardown.
 Doing this construction manually is tedious and error-prone; in particular, developers can easily forget to tear down a resource, or may tear down resources in a different order than they were setup.
+Any exceptions during setup, usage, or teardown further complicate matters.

 Managerial makes these errors impossible by allowing for composition of `Managed` resources in a monadic style (i.e. for comprehensions, `flatMap`, `map`).

 None of the ideas in the lib are particularly novel (see [Related Libraries](#related-libraries)).
 But, some may find this particular combination of features enticing.